Organ chips and bioprinting

 Macrophages are crucial drivers of inflammatory corneal neovascularization and thus are potential targets for immunomodulatory therapies.
 We found that mesenchymal stromal cells can modulate the phenotype and angiogenic function of macrophages.
 Macrophages “educated" by mesenchymal stromal cells express significantly higher levels of anti-angiogenic and anti-inflammatory factors compared with control macrophages.
 Furthermore, we have discovered that mesenchymal stromal cells inhibit neutrophil effector functions via direct cell-cell contact interaction during inflammation.
 Our findings could have implications for the treatment of inflammatory ocular disorders caused by excessive neutrophil activation.

-Our team uses lab-on-chip platforms to study migratory behavior of single immune cells, or the collective migration of immune cells.
+Our team uses lab-on-chip platforms to study mechanobiology and migratory behavior of single immune cells, or the collective migration of immune cells.
 We use experimental and modeling approaches to study cellular trafficking, to understand cancer immunity and transplant rejection.